 Processes do not change, because processes are changes (they are changes, for example, with certain rates, and happening at certain times and in certain orders).
 They are changes in those independent continuants which are their participants.

+When people say: let’s speed up the process, what they mean is: let’s ensure that the process in which we are participating is one which will be quicker than it would have been had we not made this extra effort.